 Capture Session Disaster

-While I was extremely lucky to be part of the Borderlands 3 marketing campaign.
-I had the worse luck while recording my gameplay sessions.
-During the borderlands 3 reveal event, there were 200 demo stations.
-On arrival there, everyone got a specific station assigned.
-After the presentation, you needed to find your demo pod in the closed-off section.
-While doing so I stumbled into my buddy Scott Pytlik, Director of Global Influencer Marketing at 2K Games.
-He introduced me to one of his co-workers.
-Apparently my name regularly comes up during meetings, therefore, Scott wanted to introduce me to the team.
+There were 200 demo stations at the Borderlands 3 reveal event.
+Therefore everyone who got to the venue was assigned a specific station during their check-in.
+You had the attend a presentation first and then you received access to the closed-off section.
+While finding my way to the demo pod, I stumbled into my buddy Scott Pytlik, Director of Global Influencer Marketing at 2K Games.
+He was happy to see me and was excited to introduce me to one of his co-workers.
+Apparently, my name regularly comes up during meetings, therefore, Scott wanted to introduce me to the team.
 However, I’m getting sidetracked over here.

 Ki11erSix to the rescue

 To my surprise, Ki11erSix was assigned to the demo pod next to me.
 Which was really cool, we talked for a bit and took a selfie.
 But as my second recording session came to an end, Ki11erSix found out that my recording was messed up for the second time.
 I would have gone home without any footage.
 Therefore, K6 came to the rescue and shared his footage with me.
-He didn’t promise it was the best footage but at least I would have something to work with.
-That was a really nice thing, I love this cooperation within the community instead of seeing everyone as competition.
+He didn’t promise it was the best footage – he’s known for not having the best aim – but at least I would have something to work with.
+That was a really nice thing he did for me, I love this cooperation within the community instead of seeing everyone as competition.